Mi-Py-1/Safeguarding/README.md

 <br>

 The colour was chosen based on the main hero image.
 This was to ensure all aspects could be pulled together pleasingly.
-I used coolors.co to generate a pallet out of the image.
+I used coolors.co to generate a pallet out of the image and checked these with Colour Contrast Checker.

 Main Pallet: